netspie/slaycard-docs/README.md

 - .. and maybe Defence (optional, to be decided)

 Each of the base statistics has an impact on your combat statistics which are used directly in the battle:
-- Health (as % rather than fixed value)
+- Health - presented as % rather than concrete value
 - Energy (to be decided/improved)

-- Damage - damage dealt to the opponents in combat, it is compared with enemy's defence
+- Damage - base damage dealt to the opponents in combat, it is compared with enemy's defence
 - Defence - improves techniques to effectively defend oneself from an attack thus lowering the taken damage
 - Accuracy - in combat it is compared with opponent's dodge to calculate the % of probability to hit or miss
-- Dodge - helps to avoid opponets attacks
+- Dodge - helps to avoid opponent's attacks
 - Speed - lets the character to perform action more often
 - Critics - improves chances for critical damage in combat (1.5x, 2x, or 3x damage)

 <br>

+**Base vs Combat Stats Dependency**
 | Combat Stat | Influencing Base Stats |
 | --- | --- |
 | Damage | Power |